MicrosoftDocs/VBA-Docs/api/Visio.Documents.OpenEx.md

 | **visOpenMacrosDisabled**| &H80|
 | **visOpenNoWorkspace**|&H100|

 If **visOpenDocked** is specified, the file appears in a docked rather than an MDI window, provided that the file is a stencil file and there is an active drawing window in which to put the docked stencil window.

 If **visOpenDontList** is specified, the name of the opened file does not appear in the list of recently opened documents in the **Recent Documents** list on the **Recent** tab (click the **File** tab, and then click **Recent**).

-If  **visOpenMinimized** is specified, the file opens minimized?it is not active.
+If **visOpenMinimized** is specified, the file opens minimized; it is not active.
 This flag is not supported in versions of Visio earlier than 5.0b.

 If **visOpenMacrosDisabled** is specified, the file opens with Visual Basic macros disabled.
 This flag is not supported in versions earlier than Visio 2002.

 If **visOpenHidden** is specified, the file opens in a hidden window.

 If **visOpenNoWorkspace** is specified, the file opens with no workspace information.

 If your Visual Studio solution includes the [Microsoft.Office.Interop.Visio](https://docs.microsoft.com/visualstudio/vsto/office-primary-interop-assemblies?view=vs-2019) reference, this method maps to the following types:

 - **Microsoft.Office.Interop.Visio.IVDocuments.OpenEx(string, short)**

 ## Example

 This Microsoft Visual Basic for Applications (VBA) macro shows how to use the **OpenEx** method to open a copy of a stencil file in Visio.

 ```vb